 The word “pulmonary” means lung and the word “fibrosis” means scar tissue.
 Pulmonary fibrosis (PF) therefore refers to a medical condition where there is scarring in the tissue of the lungs.
-With continued scarring, the architecture of the lung stiffens, making it less efficient at getting oxygen into the bloodstream and increasing more difficult to breathe as expanding the lungs becomes harder to achieve.
-As it takes more energy to breathe and a shortness of breath may develop with activities that were previously easier to do, such as walking and exercising.
+With continued scarring, the architecture of the lung stiffens, making it less efficient at getting oxygen into the bloodstream and it becomes increasingly more difficult to breathe as expanding the lungs becomes harder to achieve.
+As it takes more energy to breathe and shortness of breath may develop with activities that were previously easier to do, such as walking and exercising.
 Most people with PF develop symptoms between the ages of 50 and 70 years.
 According to the American Lung Association, the main symptoms of PF are:

 - Shortness of breath, particularly during exercise

 - Fast, shallow breathing

 - Clubbing (widening and rounding) of the tips of the fingers or toes

 Diagnosis based on these symptoms alone is not possible though, as pulmonary fibrosis can look a lot like other lung diseases and therefore make diagnosis challenging.
 Healthcare providers may order additional tests to diagnose pulmonary fibrosis such as blood tests, imaging tests, pulmonary function tests, and biopsies etc.

 Causes of Pulmonary Fibrosis

 There are several known causes of pulmonary fibrosis as well as unknown causes, which are referred to as idiopathic.
 Of the known causes there are five main categories according to the Pulmonary Fibrosis Foundation and these are medications, radiation, environmental exposures, autoimmune diseases, and occupational exposures.